YongoDavid/Demo-2024/README.md

 things left to do for this project , creating the server , creating the databse and then linking both Start with responsive desgin for mobile , Tablet and desktop Still on this estate website , new properties displaying well , only problem is they are displaying on every page , i just need them to display only on new pages

+The moost annoying part about coding is when you are faced with a challenge and ypu keep trying and trying but there is no progress